Green Party of England and Wales: Local government

-The party has representation at local government level in England and Wales.
-From the early 1990s until 2009, the number of Green local councillors rose from none to over 100.
+From the early 1990s until 2009, the number of Green local councillors rose from none to more than 100.

-In 2011, the party led a council for the first time when they took minority control of Brighton and Hove City Council following the 2011 Brighton and Hove City Council election.
+In 2011, the party led a council for the first time, when they took minority control of Brighton and Hove City Council following the 2011 Brighton and Hove City Council election.
+In July 2020, the Green Party again took minority control of Brighton, following the collapse of the Labour Party's minority administration.